William J. Bowman | Home

 A headshot of me

 William J. Bowman is an Assistant Professor of computer science in the Software Practices Lab at University of British Columbia.
 Broadly speaking, he is interested in making it easier for programmers to communicate their intent to machines, and preserving that intent through compilation.
-More specifically, his research interests include secure and verified compilation, dependently typed programming, verification, meta-programming, and interoperability.
+More specifically, their research interests include secure and verified compilation, dependently typed programming, verification, meta-programming, and interoperability.
 His recent work examines type-preserving compilation of dependently typed programming languages like Coq, a technique that can enable preserving security and correctness invariants of verified software through compilation and statically enforcing those invariants in the low-level (assembly-like) code generated by compilers.

 As of Jul.
 2024, I will not be admitting new students for the 2024 application cycle, and do not have internships available.
 You should not apply if you want to work with me.
 If I have not updated by Nov.
 2025, please feel free to contact me.